mrpmorris/Fluxor/Tutorials/02-Blazor/02D-ReduxDevToolsTutorial/README.md

 ![](./../../../images/redux-dev-tools.jpg)

 To enable Fluxor integration, follow these steps
- 1. Add the [Fluxor.Blazor.Web.ReduxDevTools][ReduxDevToolsLink] nuget package to your project.
+ 1. Add the [Fluxor.Blazor.Web.ReduxDevTools][FluxorReduxDevToolsLink] nuget package to your project.
  2. Use the `UseReduxDevTools` extension on the Fluxor options.

 ```c#